Judge: Congregation at oldest US synagogue can stay, for now

 The Rhode Island congregants who worship at the nation’s oldest synagogue won't be evicted, as a judge ruled in their favor Monday.
-But the yearslong legal dispute over the historic building and a set of ceremonial bells worth millions appears far from over.
+But the yearslong legal dispute over the historic building appears far from over.

 People are also reading…

-Note: This story was first published Aug.
-29, 2022.
-It was updated Aug.
-30, 2022, to correct that a motion filed by Congregation Shearith Israel was made in state District Court to evict Jeshuat Israel; it was not filed in state Superior Court to take control of the board, though Shearith Isreal says that was the motion’s intent.
-Additionally, the story should have made clear that a lawsuit involving the proposed sale of ritual bells was separate from the eviction case.